TESTICULAR CANCER: SELF-EXAM

 Most Americans mistakenly believe that testicular cancer is a risk for older men, but the reality is different: it strikes men between 20 and 40 most often.
-According to a new Ohio State University Wexner Medical Center survey, early detection makes all the difference, but confusion about symptoms and screening is still widespread.
+According to a new survey by Ohio State University Wexner Medical Center, early detection makes all the difference, but confusion about symptoms and screening remains widespread.

 Testicular cancer affects nearly 10,000 adults in the U.S. every year, yet only 13% of adults surveyed correctly identified that it’s most common in men under 40.
 Even more telling, two-thirds of respondents thought screenings are only necessary after age 40, when doctors say self-exams matter most for men in their twenties and thirties.